atj3097/verity/README.md

 ## Phase 6: Testing and deployment
 - Test all components thoroughly
 - Deploy the smart contracts, web application, Chrome extension, and mobile app

-## Phase 7: Community building and marketing
-- Reach out to target audience and potential users
-- Promote the platform to content creators, news sources, governments, and activists